ucfopen/lti-13-template-flask/README.md

-Boilerplate LTI 1.3 template written in Python using the Flask framework.
+Boilerplate LTI 1.3 template written in Python using the Flask framework
 ==========================================================

-# About
+## About

 This is our starter Flask Template for using LTI 1.3.
 This skeleton will launch an LTI 1.3 application from within your LMS and display the email of the logged in user.

 We are always looking for feedback and pull requests.

-# Installation

-## Docker

-## Development
+## Docker Development

 First you will need to clone the repo, and create the environment file from the template.

 ```sh
 git clone git@github.com:ucfopen/lti-simple.git